Almaty: Soviet era

-In 1918 following the Russian Revolution and the establishment of the Bolshevik government, Soviet power was established in Verny.
-The city and the region became part of the Turkestan Autonomous Soviet Socialist Republic (RSFSR).
-On 5 February 1921, Verny was renamed Alma-Ata, one of the city's ancient names, by a joint consultation of regional government representatives, professional trade associations, and local faith-based groups.
+In 1918, in the aftermath of the Russian Revolution and the establishment of Bolshevik rule, Soviet power was established in Verny.
+The city and surrounding region became part of the Turkestan Autonomous Soviet Socialist Republic within the Russian Soviet Federative Socialist Republic (RSFSR).
+On 5 February 1921, Verny was renamed Alma-Ata—one of the city's historical names—following a joint consultation involving regional government representatives, professional trade associations, and local religious communities.

-In 1926, the Council of Labor and Defence approved the construction of the Turkestan–Siberia Railway that was a crucial element of the future growth of Kazakhstan, especially in the east and southeast of the region.
-The Turkestan–Siberia Railway construction also had a decisive economic impact that strongly influenced the destiny of Alma-Ata as the capital of the Kazakh ASSR.
-In 1930 the construction of the highway and railway to Alma-Ata was completed.
+In 1926, the Council of Labour and Defence approved the construction of the Turkestan–Siberia Railway, a crucial element in the future growth of Kazakhstan, particularly in the east and southeast.
+The railway’s construction had a decisive economic impact, shaping Alma-Ata’s destiny as the capital of the Kazakh ASSR.
+By 1930, the highway and railway links to Alma-Ata were completed.

-On 29 April 1927, the government decided to transfer the capital of the Kazakh Autonomous Soviet Socialist Republic from Kyzyl-Orda to Alma-Ata, within the RFSFR.
-This attracted more trade and people working with the government, stimulating intensive development in the city.
+On 29 April 1927, the government decided to transfer the capital of the Kazakh Autonomous Soviet Socialist Republic from Kyzyl-Orda to Alma-Ata, within the RSFSR.
+This move attracted increased trade and government personnel, stimulating intensive development in the city.

-On 31 January 1928, Leon Trotsky, leader of the 1917 October Revolution, accompanied by his wife Natalia Sedova and his son Lev Sedov, was exiled to Alma-Ata by Joseph Stalin, then head of the All-Union Communist Party (Bolsheviks) in Moscow.
-Trotsky was expelled from Alma-Ata to Turkey in February 1929 and went into exile in Mexico City.
+On 31 January 1928, Leon Trotsky, leader of the 1917 October Revolution, was exiled to Alma-Ata by Joseph Stalin, then head of the All-Union Communist Party (Bolsheviks) in Moscow.
+He was accompanied by his wife, Natalia Sedova, and their son, Lev Sedov.
+In February 1929, Trotsky was expelled from Alma-Ata to Turkey, before eventually going into exile in Mexico City.